In which I admit guilt

 “White Knuckles,” Elvis Costello and the Attractions (1981)

-For a guy who has spent much of his career claiming (justifiably so, I think) not to be a misogynist in life or in songcraft, Elvis walks a thin line on this one.
+For a guy who has spent much of his career claiming (justifiably so, I think) not to be a misogynist in life or in songcraft, Declan walks a thin line on this one.
 The lyric depicts a pattern of domestic abuse, mostly physical and a bit verbal besides.
 Hallmarks of his material include psychological manipulation and power plays aplenty, but this (from his fifth studio album, Trust) is the first display of outright violence that I know of.
 In accordance with another hallmark, I didn’t get all the words at first, and even after I did I wasn’t clear on what everything meant.
 What hooked me was the chord progression: if you couldn’t tell this about me by now, I’m a sucker for a creative chord progression.
 Give a girl a good set of chords to cling to amid a stream of sometimes-garbled lyrics—well, not really garbled, that’s just his voice—and she’ll become attached before fully grasping the scope of the narrative damage.
 So maybe don’t sing the text, but you can compensate by singing along to Steve Nieve’s “twinkle-twinkle” keyboard variations.

 “No One Else,” Weezer (1994)